ecompton3/sketch-artboard-plugin/README.md

 # sketch-artboard-plugin
-Sketch Plugin the syncs two artboards together as a pair
+Sketch Plugin that syncs two artboards together as a pair